nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 ______________________________________________________________________________

 Chapter 20.
-Using the Proc Filesystem Interface
+Using the "/proc" File System Interface
 ______________________________________________________________________________

-You can use the /proc filesystem interface to obtain run-time information about the driver and any installed NVIDIA graphics cards.
+The NVIDIA '/proc' file system interface can be used to obtain run-time information about the NVIDIA kernel driver and about the NVIDIA GPUs present in the system.
+It can also be used to control some aspects of the NVIDIA driver's operation.

-This information is contained in several files in /proc/driver/nvidia.
+This information is contained in several files in '/proc/driver/nvidia':

-/proc/driver/nvidia/version
+'/proc/driver/nvidia/version'

     Lists the installed driver revision and the version of the GNU C compiler used to build the Linux kernel module.

-/proc/driver/nvidia/warnings
+'/proc/driver/nvidia/warnings'

-    The NVIDIA graphics driver tries to detect potential problems with the host system's kernel and warns about them using the kernel's printk() mechanism, typically logged by the system to '/var/log/messages'.
+    The NVIDIA graphics driver tries to detect potential problems with the host system's kernel and warns about them using the kernel's "printk()" mechanism, typically logged by the system to '/var/log/messages'.

-    Important NVIDIA warning messages are also logged to dedicated text files in this /proc directory.
+    Important NVIDIA warning messages are also logged to dedicated text files in this '/proc' directory.

-/proc/driver/nvidia/gpus/domain:bus:device.function/information
+'/proc/driver/nvidia/gpus/domain:bus:device.function/information'

-    Provide information about each of the installed NVIDIA graphics adapters (model name, IRQ, BIOS version, Bus Type).
-Note that the BIOS version is only available while X is running.
+    Provide information about each of the installed NVIDIA GPUs (model name, IRQ, BIOS version, etc.).
+Note that some of the information is only available when the GPUs have been initialized.

+'/proc/driver/nvidia/gpus/domain:bus:device.function/power'

+    Provide information about the runtime D3 (RTD3) Power Management status of each of the installed NVIDIA GPUs.
+Note that some of the information is only available when the GPUs have been initialized.
+Please see Chapter 22 for the detailed description of this '/proc' interface.

+'/proc/driver/nvidia/suspend'

+    Notify the NVIDIA kernel drivers of system power management events, such as suspend and hibernate.
+Please see Chapter 21 for a detailed description of this '/proc' interface.

 ______________________________________________________________________________